VinalKrush/krushed-youtube-leanback/README.md

      `Downloadn the exe installer or download the 7z archive arcording to your architecture`
    - Linux:
      `Download the 7z archive for 64 Bit`
+   - MacOS:
+     `For MacOS, you must compile from source.`

 ### Build from Source